Evacuation Day (New York): British evacuation

-In mid-August 1783, Sir Guy Carleton, the last British Army and Royal Navy commander in the former British America, received orders from his superiors in London for the evacuation of New York.
+In mid-August 1783, Sir Guy Carleton, the last British commander in the United States, received orders from his superiors in London for the evacuation of New York.
 He informed the President of the Confederation Congress that he was proceeding with the subsequent withdrawal of refugees, liberated slaves, and military personnel as fast as possible, but that it was not possible to give an exact date because the number of refugees entering the city recently had increased dramatically (more than 29,000 Loyalist refugees were eventually evacuated from the city).
-The British also evacuated over 3,000 Black Loyalists, former slaves they had liberated from the Americans, to Nova Scotia, East Florida, the Caribbean, and London, and refused to return them to their American slaveholders and overseers as the provisions of the Treaty of Paris had required them to do.
-The Black Brigade were among the last to depart.
+At the time the evacuation began, around 60,000 Loyalists resided in New York City, 4,000 of whom were free or enslaved Black people.